 - The computer engineering Ph.D. program was rated 1st nationally for publication impact by the National Research Council in 2010.

-- In 2012, UCSC was rated second in the world for research influence by the Times Higher Education World University Rankings, and 7th in the world overall among universities under 50 years old.
+- In 2016, UC Santa Cruz was rated 4th in the world for research influence by the Times Higher Education World University Rankings, tied with UC Berkeley and CalTech and ahead of Harvard.

 - In 2013, UCSC placed 11th in the annual Leiden Ranking, which measures the scientific performance of 500 major universities worldwide.